n64decomp/mk64/docs/basics/terminology.md

   * Google "Two's complement" for an indepth technical explanation.
 * `f32/float` - A positive or negative value containing a decimals such as `5.0f` or `5.1f` or `5.148282f`
 * `f64/double` - A positive or negative value of high-precision.
 Ex. `5.5784298538832` (many decimals).

+# Racing Terminology
+* `Light Tree` - The tree of lights that Lakitu carries; red, orange, green, etc. Tells the racers when to start racing.
+  * Called a Christmas tree in drag racing.
+* `Staging` - Align the racecars with the starting line.
+* `Start Sequence` - The light tree activates, going from red to orange to green (Colours and number of lights may differ between different types of races).